mcbtaguiad/marktaguiad.dev/app/content/cv.md

 <span>Nov 2021 -- Mar 2023</span>

-  - Managed Kubernetes cluster on both production and development environment; on-prem and AWS.
-  - Owned and managed configuration (IAS, YAML) for all deployment.
+  - Develop, coordinate and administrate Kubernetes infrastructure.
   - Spearheaded the development of CI/CD pipeline of all in-house/opensource projects.
   - Developed, build docker image of ProcessMaker, and deployed in production environment.
   - Setup development and production environment (Docker) for the developer team.
-  - Automated developer team deployment using tools such as Gitlab CI/CD and Jenkins.
-  - Automated docker-volume backup to AWS S3 bucket.
   - Setup, configured, and maintained Zabbix infrastructure monitoring tool (containerized) on multiple sites.
   - Automate most of Zabbix (agent deployment, housekeeping) task using ansible automation.
-  - Created external scripts (Perl – Zabbix Compatible) for monitoring Software AG webMethods.
+  - Created scripts (Perl – Zabbix Compatible) for monitoring Software AG webMethods.
-  - Build a docker image which automatically backup Zabbix Database (MySQL)/Configuration/External scripts to AWS S3 bucket.
   - Migrated GoAnywhere MFT running on Windows Server to run on a Linux Server (Oracle Linux 8).
   - Deployed, configured, and maintained GoAnywhere MFT (SFTP/FTP) and GoAnywhere Gateway (DMZ) on multiple sites.